facebook/react/docs/docs/state-and-lifecycle.md

 `Clock` is now defined as a class rather than a function.

 This lets is use additional features such as local state and lifecycle hooks.
-We will show how to use them to make `Clock` reusable and encapsulated below.

 ## Adding Local State to a Class